skrapkam/samchang/src/projects/billing-checkout/index.md

 Our primary goal was to focus on high-intent users—those who are ready and willing to purchase a policy.
 In contrast, low-intent users are individuals who are not yet prepared to buy for reasons such as price concerns, needing to consult with family, or continuing to shop around.
 Through past research, we identified cohorts of users who proceed through our life insurance flow without any intention of purchasing.
 Our objective was to avoid spending underwriting money on these low-intent users.

+## Measures of success

+- **Increase Policy Growth.** Make it easier for high-intent users to accept their offers, reducing the risk of losing their business due to unnecessary friction in the process.

 - **Enhance Contribution Margins.** Accurately gauge user intent to determine if spending underwriting costs is justified, thereby reducing wasted resources on low-intent users.

 # My process